Equivalent Dichotomies for Triangle Detection in Subgraph, Induced, and Colored H-Free Graphs: Acknowledgments

 Throughout, let $G=(V(G),E(G))$ be a graph with $n=|V(G)|$ vertices and $m = |E(G)|$ edges.
 An edge between vertices $u$ and $v$ is denoted by $uv$, and a triangle on vertices $x,y,z$ is denoted by $xyz$.
-If $uv \notin E(G)$ then we say that $uv$ is a \emph{non-edge} of $G$.
+If $uv \notin E(G)$, then we say that $uv$ is a \emph{non-edge} of $G$.
 A graph is said to be \emph{properly $3$-colored} if each vertex is assigned one of the three colors from the set $\Colors$, such that no two adjacent vertices share the same color.
-This extends for $k$-colorings as well, where the set of colors is simply $\set{1,2,\ldots,k}$.
-We omit the word ``properly'' when it is clear from the context that we are referring to a proper coloring.
+This extends to $k$-colorings as well, where the set of colors is simply $\set{1,2,\ldots,k}$.
+Throughout the paper, we often omit the word ``properly''; thus, a $k$-colored graph means a properly $k$-colored graph unless explicitly stated otherwise.
 A \emph{color class} of a $k$-coloring is the set of vertices assigned a particular color.
 For a vertex $v \in V(G)$, its neighborhood is denoted by $N(v)$.

 A \emph{copy of $H$ in $G$} is an injective homomorphism $\phi \colon V(H) \to V(G)$; that is, $\phi$ is one-to-one and for every edge $xy \in E(H)$, we have $\phi(x)\phi(y) \in E(G)$.
 We say that $G$ is \emph{$H$-free} if it contains no copies of $H$.
 An \emph{induced copy of $H$ in $G$} is a mapping $\phi \colon V(H) \to V(G)$ such that $\phi$ is one-to-one and $xy \in E(H)$ if and only if $\phi(x)\phi(y) \in E(G)$.
 We say that $G$ is \emph{induced $H$-free} if it contains no induced copies of $H$.